Choosing the Best Handgun Cartridge: Matching the Tool to the Job

 Because the .44 Magnum hits with such force, it also has some seriously harsh recoil.
 It takes some muscle (and sometimes some courage) to tame this one.

-A few popular revolvers chambered for .44 Magnum include the Ruger Super Redhawk, the Taurus Raging Bull, and the Smith & Wesson Model 69.
+A few popular revolvers chambered for .44 Magnum include the Ruger Super Redhawk, Taurus Raging Bull, and Smith & Wesson Model 69.

 .45 ACP

-The .45 ACP (Automatic Colt Pistol) was engineered by firearms mogul John Moses Browning to go with his iconic Colt Model 1911 semi-auto pistol.
-The cartridge and 1911 were both used by the US military for decades.
+The .45 ACP (Automatic Colt Pistol) was engineered by John Moses Browning to go with his iconic Colt Model 1911 semi-auto pistol.
+The cartridge and 1911 were both used by the U..military for decades.
 Fans of the .45 ACP regularly brag about it being the cartridge “that won two world wars.”

-The cartridge shoots a hefty 230-grain bullet, and although those projectiles only reach velocities around 850 fps, they tote a ton of energy downrange.
+The cartridge fires a 230 grainn bullet.
+Although those projectiles only reach velocities around 850 fps, they tote ample energy for defense downrange.
+Go figure: our miltary's longest-used pistol cartridge is effective at its only purpose.

-The cartridge also features larger diameter bullets than most other popular handgun calibers.
+The .45 Auto also features larger diameter bullets than most other popular handgun calibers.
 Straight from the muzzle, these bullets already measure .45 inches wide.
 Add a bullet design that produces double diameter expansion and this cartridge punches big holes in bad guys.

 The best part about the .45 ACP is that it manages to deliver all that power and expansion without creating excessive recoil.
-While this might not be the cartridge to hand your 90-year-old Granny, its recoil is manageable for most shooters.
-It is actually not much heavier than the 9mm’s recoil.
+While this might not be the cartridge to hand your 90-year-old granny, its recoil is manageable for most shooters.
+Its recoil is actually not much heavier than the 9mm’s.

-The .45 ACP is a pretty bulky cartridge, so the guns are logically on the bulky side, too.
-Although these sidearms aren’t easy to conceal, they make wonderful home defense pistols.
+The .45 ACP is a pretty bulky cartridge.
+Only makes sense that guns chambered for it are a bit on the bulky side as well.
+Although these sidearms aren’t easy to conceal, they make excellent home defense pistols.

-The .45 ACP’s largish dimensions take up magazine space, so shooting a pistol chambered in this bigger caliber is going to cost you at least a few rounds of magazine capacity.
-Most 1911-style models only hold around 7+1 rounds.
+The .45 ACP’s largish dimensions take up magazine space, so firing a pistol chambered for this bigger round is going to cost you at least a few slots of magazine capacity.
+Most 1911-style pistols only hold around 7+1 rounds.
 If you go for a larger semi-auto, like the G21, you’ll get three more rounds.

-Although Glock’s G21 is a popular law enforcement duty weapon, the .45 ACP cartridge is practically synonymous with the Model 1911.
+Although Glock’s G21 is a popular law enforcement duty pistol, the .45 ACP cartridge is practically synonymous with the Model 1911.
 The two go together like peas and carrots.
-If you want a classic pairing, the Ruger SR1911, Kimber Warrior, and Colt Royal Blue 1911 CLassic do not disappoint.
+If you want a classic pairing, the Ruger SR1911, Kimber Warrior, and Colt Royal Blue 1911 Classic do not disappoint.

 Final Thoughts